marcelovilaca/fts3/src/monitoring/README.md

 using a [*Publish Subcribe*](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) pattern, built with ZeroMQ.

-On the other side we have a consumer (MsgOutboundExternal) implementing a [*Content Based Router*](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ContentBasedRouter.html) combined with a [*Messaging Bridge*](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html), so each message type is directed to the appropriate topic of
+On the other side we have a consumer (MsgOutboundStomp) implementing a [*Content Based Router*](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ContentBasedRouter.html) combined with a [*Messaging Bridge*](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html), so each message type is directed to the appropriate topic of